EliEladElrom/cra-template-must-have-libraries/template/README.md

 CRA template only support `scripts` and `dependencies` inside generated `package.json`.
 No `devDependencies` is possible on CRA template for now.

+## Router + State Management

+Router via React Router v5.2.0 and is set on 'AppRouter.tsx' and included in 'index.tsx', read [here](https://medium.com/react-courses/how-to-integrate-routing-in-typescript-project-with-react-router-v5-2-0-a6b0ab160a1b).

+The code is set for [Recoil](https://medium.com/react-courses/integrate-recoil-with-typescript-to-share-your-state-across-react-components-8cf1a3910fae) or [Redux Toolkit](https://medium.com/react-courses/instant-learn-react-redux-toolkit-with-a-simple-minimalistic-example-3c63c296ed65) you pick.

 ## Unit Testing

 Unit Testing is supported with [Enzyme](https://airbnb.io/enzyme/) that works with [Jest](https://github.com/facebook/jest).
 Additionally, [Sinon](https://github.com/sinonjs/sinon) - a standalone test spies, stubs and mocks that works with Enzyme & Jest.